renegrossGit/SimpleSpringBootHackathron/README.md

 - `POST /`: Create a new todo
 - `PUT /{id}`: Update a todo by ID
 - `DELETE /{id}`: Delete a todo by ID

+# Known Issues

+### Docker Image Issues

+1. **Delete Button Not Working:**

+   When running the application using the Docker image specified in the `Dockerfile`, the "Delete All" button does not function as expected.
+This issue is likely due to differences in the environment or dependencies between the Docker container and the development setup.
+We are currently investigating this issue and will provide a fix in future updates.

+2. **H2 Console Access:**

+   The H2 database console cannot be accessed when the application is running in the Docker container.
+This is due to the fact that the Docker image does not support GUI-based applications, which are required for the H2 console.
+To manage and inspect the H2 database, please run the application outside of Docker, using your local development environment.

+### Workarounds

+#### Running Locally

+To avoid these issues, you can run the application locally without Docker: [Setup Instructions](#setup-instructions)

 ## Contributing